Some links in this post may be affiliate links

-Cordyline terminalis (Ti Plant) requires bright indirect light, moderate warmth, average humidity and moderately moist, fertile, well-drained soil coupled with monthly feeding during the growing season.
+Cordyline terminalis (Hawaiian Ti Plant) thrives in bright indirect light, average warmth and humidity, and moderately moist, fertile, well-drained soil coupled with monthly feeding in the growing season.

 Cordyline terminalis features broad leaves usually tinged or splashed with red, pink, orange and cream.
 As it grows it drops the lower leaves and becomes more tree-like with a trunk topped by a crown of colorful foliage.